AdaCompNUS/CS4278-5478-MotionPlanning/README.md

 # CS4278/CS5478 Lab 1 Motion Planning for Mobile Robots

-## Simulator Setup
+## Simulator Installation and Setup
-In Lab 1pre, you have installed ROS Kinetic.
+In Lab 1pre, you have already installed ROS Kinetic.
 The *FoodTutrle* simulator for this lab is adapted from  the  [ROS TurtleBot Stage](http://wiki.ros.org/turtlebot_stage) package.
 Install TurtleBot Stage:
 ```
 sudo apt install ros-kinetic-turtlebot-stage